DHD2280/Oneplus-UI/README.md

 Extend your activity to `OplusActivity`, to get dark mode support.
 [Enhanced/Medium/Gentle]

+Extend your `PreferenceFragment` to `OplusPreferenceFragment`, the recycler view will take care of dividers.

+# Custom Dividers

+You can use dividers by
+`
+binding.recyclerView.addItemDecoration(new OplusRecyclerView.OplusRecyclerViewItemDecoration(mContext));
+`

+Then you have to implement the `OplusRecyclerView.IOplusDividerDecorationInterface` class.

 # © License

 Oneplus UI library is licensed under GPLv3.
 Please see [`LICENSE`](./LICENSE.md) for the full license text.